JoshuaFox/Spark-Cassandra-Collabfiltering/README.md

 - Using data in Cassandra (rather than HBase/HDFS or some other a filesystem)
 - A demo data set and validation set of employee ratings for companies

-Does not illustrate:
-- Clustering of Spark or Cassandra

-To setup on Ubuntu 14.04:
+To setup (tested on Ubuntu 14.04):
 Install JDK Java8
 ````sudo apt-get install oracle-java8-installer````
 Get [Spark](http://spark.apache.org/downloads.html)